When you are looking to harness the beneficial properties of CBD hemp oil, you undoubtedly want the best hemp oil you can find.

 - Cannabinoids.
 Phytocannabinoids are cannabinoid compounds in hemp like CBD, CBG, CBV, and CBN.
 Each one has individual effects, with CBD being the most active.

 - Terpenes.
 Terpenes are molecules that add flavor and smell, but, beyond that, they also confer specific benefits.
-The terpenes found in hemp have a moderate anti-inflammatory effect (1).

 - Flavonoids.
 Flavonoids are antioxidant compounds that neutralize free radicals in the body.
 Flavonoids found in hemp include apigenin, luteolin, kaempferol, quercetin, cannflavin A, and cannflavin B (2).